The “formal” name for this breakfast casserole is a cheese strata recipe.

 - The casserole can be prepared ahead and kept in the refrigerator for a few days before baking.

-- Add chopped cooked bacon, fried mushrooms, chopped red and green pepper or broccoli pieces add variety and nutrition.
+- Adding chopped cooked bacon, fried mushrooms, red and green pepper or broccoli pieces add variety and nutrition.

 If you like this recipe, I would really appreciate it if you share it on social media.
 Thanks.